 Sometimes changing your major may mean also changing Faculties (Science to Health for example) and sometimes it may also mean changing your degree (from BA to BSc for example).

 Sometimes you may find your interests becoming more focussed in the major you have chosen.
-You may want to change from an Honours program to a Specialised Honours.
+You may want to change from an Honours program to a Specialized Honours.

 All of these types of change requests (and others) can be submitted via the Registrar’s Office Program Change website, which includes a video tutorial on how to make change requests.